China built almost 40% fewer skyscrapers in 2019, report says

 Elsewhere in the CTBUH's report, there were some positive indicators for the industry.
 Amid a slowdown for some regions, the data pointed to a record-setting year for others.

-The African continent saw the completion of its two tallest buildings: The 228-meter (748-foot) Leonardo skyscraper in Johannesburg, South Africa, and the Great Mosque of Algiers, whose minaret reaches 265 meters (869-foot).
-Europe, meanwhile, completed its tallest building in 2019 -- the 462-meter (1515-foot) Lakhta Center in St. Petersburg -- as did Brazil, with its 235-meter (770-foot) Infinity Coast Tower in Balneário Camboriú.
+The African continent saw the completion of its two tallest buildings: The 228-meter (748-foot) Leonardo skyscraper in Johannesburg, South Africa, and the Great Mosque of Algiers, whose minaret reaches 265 meters (869 feet).
+Europe, meanwhile, completed its tallest building in 2019 -- the 462-meter (1,515-foot) Lakhta Center in St. Petersburg -- as did Brazil, with its 235-meter (770-foot) Infinity Coast Tower in Balneário Camboriú.

 And while the construction of 200-meter-plus buildings fell, those defined by the as "supertall" -- measuring 300 meters (984 feet) or above -- in fact grew globally this year.
 Twenty-six such buildings were completed around the world, in cities including Kuwait City, Kuala Lumpar and Busan in South Korea.